anuragg-98/Aximo-web/README.md

 **Smooth UI/UX**: Polished interfaces with buttery-smooth interactions for an intuitive user journey.

-**Completely Responsive**: Flawless adaptation across all devices, ensuring a consistent experience.

-and many more, including code architecture and reusability
+**Completely Responsive**: Flawless adaptation across all devices, ensuring a consistent experience and many more, including code architecture and reusability.